nimiq/tutorial/src/content/tutorial/6-gasless-transfers/2-introduction/content.md

 ## The Demo Script

 The accompanying script shows the **fully optimized flow from Lesson 5**.
-The demo runs automatically when you open this lesson—check the terminal output to watch the simulation unfold.
+The demo runs automatically when you open this lesson — check the terminal output to watch the simulation unfold.
 Treat it as both a preview and a troubleshooting companion:

 - **Review the terminal** to see how relay discovery and fee calculation work together.
 - **Revisit the code** as you implement each lesson to confirm your work.